rubyjax/book_club/hfdp/ruby/ch_02/README.md

-#Chapter 2 - Observer Patter
+#Chapter 2 - Observer Pattern

 We've been given instructions to create a weather object that updates three initial displays, but the weather object should be able to handle other displays